In this Power BI Tutorial, let us explore, Power BI Filter vs Slicer or the difference between Power BI Filter and Slicer. Also, we will discuss:

 Now we will see what are the differences between Power BI Filter and Slicer:

-- In a Filter there are more advanced options like top, max, between, less than, greater than, equals to, etc. But in a Slicer there are limited options as compare to filter.
+- In a Filter, there are more advanced options like a top, max, between, less than, greater than, equals to, etc. But in a Slicer, there are limited options as compare to filter.

-- Slicers operates on-canvas, whereas, filters are configured and operate in the background of reports.
+- Slicers operate on-canvas, whereas, filters are configured and operate in the background of reports.

-- Slicer are better when number of values are limited as having large number of values impact performance but in filters are better for large number of values as it has more advanced selection options.
+- Slicers are better when the number of values are limited as having a large number of values impact performance but in filters are better for a large number of values as it has more advanced selection options.

-- Slicer does not provide the Top N and Bottom N filtering whereas Filter provides this features.
+- Slicer does not provide the Top N and Bottom N filtering whereas Filter provides these features.

 Advantages of using Filter on a Power BI Report

 There are some advantages of using Power BI filters.
 These are: